leon-thomm/Ryven/docs/README.md

 And there we are.
 Programming nodes is not very difficult once you got the idea.
 The basic concepts are:

 - For every node (as well as all it's widget classes, more on that later), the NodeManager creates **METACODE**-files from templates if they are not already existing.
-All programing is done by editing these METACODE files.
+All programming is done by editing these METACODE files.
 - pyScript will create the actual source code files every time the package is being imported.
 These get created in the same locations as the metacode files.
 - **Do not edit non-metacode source files directly, as these changes will be lost.**

 To start programming a node, simply direct into it's folder in the package directory and open the metacode python file with a code editor. **I strongly recommend using the Atom editor to program the metacode files** as compared with oder text-or code editors, Atom supports you with a good code completion which causes your attention if you typed something wrong while not outraging because there are expressions in a .py file that can not be resolved like that by Python.
 Also I sometimes got spaces-itentation problems when I tried oder editors - for example Notepad++.
+If pyScript raises an error when you try to import a package regarding that, convert all tabs to spaces - Atom has an add-on for that.

 If you open the file, you will see something similar to this:

 ![](/resources/images/pyScript5.PNG)

+Now, you just need to add your stuff into this file, normally at the with _#..._ marked positions.
+You can also add new methods, everyhting that Python lets you do in a class.

 Background info (not neccessary for the task):